syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/es5-getting-started.md

 ## Dependencies

-The following list of dependencies are required to use the Stepper control in your application.
+The following are the list of dependencies, that are required to use the Stepper control in your application.

 ```js
 |-- @syncfusion/ej2-navigations